jmurthy12/STAT545-hw-murthy-janani/hw04/Homework04_dataReshaping.md

 Steps followed were :

-    * Filter() is used on countried to pop-out 3 countries ,i.e.., Japan India and United States
+    * Filter() is used on countries to pop-out 3 countries ,i.e.., Japan India and United States
     * Select() is used to filter out the columns : country, year and lifeExp
     * Use spread to get country against each year.The value dispalyed within Country indicates the Life Expectancy
     * ggplot () is used to plot lifeExp of India against Japan